lexkrstn/go-graph/README.md

 - **Minimal Allocations**: Algorithms reuse memory between operations, and the Builder optimizes large graph loading.
 - **Heap-based Priority Queues**: Optimized search algorithms with efficient priority queue implementations.
 - **Graph Analysis**: Connected components algorithm for understanding graph connectivity and structure.
+- **Flexible Traversal**: Depth-First Search (DFS) algorithm with callback support for custom vertex and edge processing.
 - **Efficient Custom Data**: Custom data can be attached to vertices and edges and can be accessed with O(1) time complexity during runtime.
 The implementation relies on the [SparseSet data structure](https:// medium.com/gitconnected/ fast-ecs-from-scratch-in-rust-for-your-game-engine-d7